MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 Hypercalls will only modify the specified register values under the following conditions:

-1. RAX (x64) and EDX:EAX (x86) are always overwritten with the hypercall result value and output parameters, if any (discussed in section 3.8).
+1. RAX (x64) and EDX:EAX (x86) are always overwritten with the hypercall result value and output parameters, if any.
 1. Rep hypercalls will modify RCX (x64) and EDX:EAX (x86) with the new rep start index.
-1. HvSetVpRegisters can modify any registers that are supported with that hypercall (see section 7.10.1).
+1. [HvCallSetVpRegisters](./hypercalls/HvCallSetVpRegisters.md) can modify any registers that are supported with that hypercall.
 1. RDX, R8, and XMM0 through XMM5, when used for fast hypercall input, remain unmodified.
-However, registers used for fast hypercall output can be modified, including RDX, R8, and XMM0 through XMM5 (see 3.8.1).
+However, registers used for fast hypercall output can be modified, including RDX, R8, and XMM0 through XMM5.
 Hyper-V will only modify these registers for fast hypercall output, which is limited to x64.

 ## Hypercall Restrictions

 Hypercalls may have restrictions associated with them for them to perform their intended function.
 If all restrictions are not met, the hypercall will terminate with an appropriate error.
 The following restrictions will be listed, if any apply:

-- The calling partition must possess a particular privilege (see 4.2.2 for information regarding privilege flags)
+- The calling partition must possess a particular privilege
 - The partition being acted upon must be in a particular state (e.g. “Active”)
-- The partition must be the root
-- The partition must be either a parent or child
-- The virtual processor must be in a particular state (see section 7.4 for information regarding virtual processor states).

 ## Hypercall Status Codes

 Each hypercall is documented as returning an output value that contains several fields.
 A status value field (of type `HV_STATUS`) is used to indicate whether the call succeeded or failed.
-The hypercall status value field is discussed in section 3.7.1.

 ### Output Parameter Validity on Failed Hypercalls